tonyrog/ale/README.md

 ### Functionality
 #### Concepts

-ale extends lager by using a server that keeps track of all trace request thus making it possible for several processes to add the same traces while only adding one to lager and likewise not removing it from lager until all processes have removed it..
+ale extends lager by using a server that keeps track of all trace request thus making it possible for several processes to add the same traces while only adding one to lager and likewise not removing it from lager until all processes have removed it.<br/>
 Available api is:
 <ul>
 <li> trace(on | off, ModuleOrPidOrFilter::atom() | pid() | tuple() | list(tuple)), Loglevel::atom()) - prints trace output on console as long as calling process hasn't terminated.</li>